mofirojean/alx-system_engineering-devops/0x00-shell_basics/README.md

 7 - 7-movethatfile: a script that will Move the file betty from /tmp/ to /tmp/my_first_directory.
 8 - 8-firstdelete: a script that removes the betty file from the /tmp/my_first_directory/ directory 9 - 9-firstdirdeletion: a script that Delete the directory my_first_directory that is in the /tmp directory.
+10 - 10-back: this script takes to the previous directory.